Tapinarof

 NDA 215272 Submitted and Received

-Dermavant Sciences GMBH submitted NDA 215272 for VTAMA (tapinarof) cream, 1% for topical treatment of plaque psoriasis in patients 18 years and older.
+Dermavant Sciences GMBH submitted NDA 215272 for VTAMA (tapinarof) cream, 1% for topical treatment of plaque psoriasis in patients ≥18 years.
 Standard Review designation.
 PDUFA goal date: May 26, 2022.

 SEPTEMBER 28, 2021